 He became a cross-bench member of the House of Lords in 2005 and was Chair of the UK Pensions Commission 2003 to 2006, and of the Low Pay Commission 2002 to 2006.
 He is the author of Between Debt and the Devil: Money, Credit and Fixing Global Finance (Princeton University Press, 2015), Just Capital – The Liberal Economy (Macmillan, 2001), and Economics after the Crisis – Objectives and Means, (MIT Press, 2012).

-He is a Senior Fellow at the Centre for Financial Studies in Frankfurt; a Visiting Fellow at Tsighua University, Beijing; a Visiting Professor at the International Centre for Islamic Finance; a Visiting Professor at the London School of Economics and at Cass Business School, City University; a Visiting Fellow at Nuffield College Oxford; and a Trustee and Chair of the Audit Committee at the British Museum; and an Honorary Fellow of the Royal Society.
+He is a Senior Fellow at the Centre for Financial Studies in Frankfurt; a Visiting Fellow at Tsighua University, Beijing; a Visiting Professor at the International Centre for Islamic Finance; a Visiting Professor at the London School of Economics and at Cass Business School, City University; a Visiting Fellow at Nuffield College Oxford; a Trustee and Chair of the Audit Committee at the British Museum; and an Honorary Fellow of the Royal Society.

 Prior to 2008 Lord Turner was a non-executive Director at Standard Chartered Bank, United British Media and Siemens UK; from 2000-2006 he was Vice-Chairman of Merrill Lynch Europe, and from 1995-99, Director General of the Confederation of British Industry.
 He was Director General of the CBI 1995-2000.
 He was with McKinsey & Co. from 1982 to 1995, building McKinsey’s practice in Eastern Europe and Russia between 1992 and 1995.
 He was Chair of the Overseas Development Institute (2007 to 2010).

 Lord Turner studied History and Economics at Caius College, Cambridge from 1974 to 1978 and was college supervisor in economics from 1979 to 1981.